Skip to main content

-- To find the full title you will need to check an abbreviations list.
+- Identify the full title of the journal from the abbreviation.
+In this example LIJ is the abbreviation representing the full title of the journal.
+To find the full title you will need to check an abbreviations list.

 - If you are not in CaseBase, then use either the Legal Research Guide: Abbreviations or Cardiff Index to Legal Abbreviations and search By Abbreviation.
-You know the publication is from Victoria, so that will help in locating the correct title in Cardiff
+In this instance, if you knew the publication was from Victoria, that would help in locating the correct title in Cardiff.

-- Go to OneSearch and enter Law Institute Journal.
-Use the drop down menu to limit the search to Journal titles
+- Go to OneSearch and enter the title of the journal e.g. Law Institute Journal.
+Use the drop down menu to limit the search to Journal titles.

 - If you find an entry for the journal, click on Check Availability to see volumes held or View Online if an online version is available.
 In this case the journal is available on the shelf.
 The holdings indicate that volume 66 (1992) is available

-- Go to the Law Journals collection on level 4 of the Beasley Law library, locate volume 66, page 1105, and read or photocopy the article
+- This article would be located in the Law Journals collection on level 3 of the Beasley Law library.
+Locate volume 66, page 1105, and read or photocopy the article